elastic/apm-k8s-attacher/README.md

-# Elastic APM mutating admission webhook for Kubernetes
+# Elastic APM Attacher for Kubernetes

+The Elastic APM attacher for Kubernetes simplifies the instrumentation and configuration of your application pods.
-This repository contains a webhook receiver and a helmchart for managing the receiver's lifecycle within kubernetes.
+The attacher contains a webhook receiver and a helm chart that manages the receiver's lifecycle within kubernetes.

 ## Release State